In Exercises 7–18, find the indicated area under the standard nor... | Channels for Pearson+

 Finding Standard Normal Probabilities using z-Table

 A z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-In the context of the standard normal distribution, a z-score of -2.825 indicates that the value is 2.825 standard deviations below the mean, which is essential for determining the area under the curve to the left of this z-score.
+Z-scores are essential for determining the area under the standard normal curve, as they allow us to find probabilities associated with specific values in the distribution.

 Recommended video: